billchurch/webssh2_client/DOCS/develop/BUILD.md

 - On pushes to `main`, Release Please will open or update a release PR.
 - When that PR is merged, a new release is created.
-- The release workflow builds the client and server entries and publishes to npm using `NPM_TOKEN`.
+- The release workflow builds the client and server entries and publishes to npm using [OIDC Trusted Publishing](https://docs.npmjs.com/trusted-publishers) with provenance attestation (no long-lived tokens required).

 Manual alternative (optional):